 Our Operational Pillar deploys costeffective, state-of-the-art production and distribution facilities which produce high-quality products that satisfy the needs of local markets.

-Cement's rating to B-for the Company's commitment to climate change.
-The CDP rating upgrade clearly illustrates the progress made by Dangote Cement regarding our commitment mitigating our CO, footprint."
+"CDP upgraded Dangote Cement's rating to B- for the Company's commitment to climate change.
+The CDP rating upgrade clearly illustrates the progress made by Dangote Cement regarding our commitment to transparency and mitigating our CO2 footprint."